Child Foster Care Licensing

 To apply for a foster care license, a person must be 21 years of age and reside in Crow Wing County.
 Additional foster homes are always needed, particularly homes that are able to effectively parent teenagers.

-If you are interested in applying to become a foster parent or would like someone to discuss the foster care program with you, please call 218-824-1140 and ask for the Child Foster Care Licensing Social Worker.
+If you are interested in applying to become a foster parent and would like someone to discuss the foster care program with you, please call 218-824-1154 and speak to Nikki Alich - Child Foster Care Licensing Social Worker.